Deep Learning Visualization Methods

 You can use interpretability techniques to translate network behavior into output that a person can interpret.
 This interpretable output can then answer questions about the predictions of a network.
 Interpretability techniques have many applications, for example, verification, debugging, learning, assessing bias, and model selection.

 You can apply interpretability techniques after network training, or build them into the network.
 The advantage of post-training methods is that you do not have to spend time constructing an interpretable deep learning network.
 This topic focuses on post-training methods that use test images to explain the predictions of a network trained on image data.

 Visualization methods are a type of interpretability technique that explain network predictions using visual representations of what a network is looking at.
 There are many techniques for visualizing network behavior, such as heat maps, saliency maps, feature importance maps, and low-dimensional projections.

 Interpretability techniques have varying characteristics; which method you use will depend on the interpretation you want and the network you have trained.
-Methods can be local and only investigate network behaviour for a specific input or global and investigate network behaviour across an entire data set.
+Methods can be local and only investigate network behavior for a specific input or global and investigate network behavior across an entire data set.